+Rabbit Ears Audio has released Winter Atmospheres, a sample library featuring winter ambiances.
 This Library is all about cold!
 The temperatures of these files range from a low of −20°F up to a balmy 35°F. … read more

 , instrument plugins

 on Jun 06, 2012 - 0 comments